LostDaemon/pawnshop/PawnShopClient/Assets/Resources/UI/easiest-unity-tabs-controller/README.md

 # TabsController for Unity

-Simple and efficient tabs controller for Unity UI with button-based navigation.
+Simple and efficient tabs controller for Unity UI with button-based navigation and color customization.

 ## Description

 TabsController is a MonoBehaviour component that allows you to easily create and manage a tab system in Unity.
 When clicking on a tab button, all other tabs automatically hide, and the selected one becomes visible.
+The controller also provides automatic color management for better visual feedback.

 ## Features